GabrielHoffman/decorate_analysis/README.md

-# Data analysis ans simulations from decorate paper
+# Data analysis and simulations from decorate paper
 See software [here](https://github.com/GabrielHoffman/decorate)